Just Round: Quantized Observation Spaces Enable Memory Efficient Learning of Dynamic Locomotion: CONCLUSION AND FUTURE WORK

 While we admit that not every learning-based solution requires memory compression (especially if learning is being done on a powerful workstation with ample storage), if we are to achieve lifelong, practical learning on the edge, curbing memory usage is a must.

-In future work, we hope to deploy our approach onto physical robot hardware and test our approach in the context of real-world edge RL.
+In future work, we hope to compare our approach to other forms of reduced precision (e.g., half-precision floating point~\cite{Bjork21a}).
+We also hope to deploy our approach onto physical robot hardware and test it in the context of real-world edge RL.
 Finally, we hope to apply our approach in the context of tiny robot learning~\cite{Neuman22TinyRobotLearning} and help usher in a new era of ubiquitous edge RL.